plone-ve/training/mastering-plone/views_3.rst

 * You wrote your first fully grown BrowserView that combines a template, a class and a method in that class
 * You learned about portal_catalog, brains and how they objects
 * You learned about Acquisition and how it can have unintended effects
-* You extended the FTI of a existing content type to allow the use the new view to all Editior
+* You extended the FTI of a existing content type to allow the use the new view to all Editor